 Children are at school for 190 days a year - this means that they are with you for the other 175 days!
 Taking them out of school will mean that your child is missing parts of the national curriculum, which will not be repeated in your child's school career:

-HOW TO REQUEST FOR AN ABSENCE:
+HOW TO REQUEST AN ABSENCE

 COMPLETE A FORM: If you need to take your child out of school please complete the Absence Application Form (available on the Forms page).
 Provide as much information as possible and return for the attention of Mrs Charles at least 2 weeks in advance of the absence date.
 If a form is not provided or arrives late we may not be able to consider your request.
-Mrs Charles will consider each application on its merits, taking into consideration attendance levels, timings of the absence, the general welfare/wellbeing of a child, and the frequency of requests.
-At this stage, depending on the details of the absence, Mrs Chares may authorise, or unauthorise the absence or request for more information.
+Mrs Charles will consider each application on its merits, taking into consideration attendance levels, timings of the absence, the general welfare/well-being of a child, and the frequency of requests.
+At this stage, depending on the details of the absence, Mrs Chares may authorise, or unauthorise the absence or ask for more information.
 You will receive a letter detailing this.

 IF EVIDENCE IS REQUIRED: In order to consider your application we may require further information, for example: